-Note that Theorem~\ref{msbm:theorem} is a straightforward consequence of the work of \cite{Verzelen}.
-Our methods from Sections~\ref{msbm:sec;testing},~\ref{msbm:sec:link-pred} and~\ref{sec:colab} could easily be applied using your favorite clustering algorithm and we have decided to use this recent SDP method for our simulations.
-In this section, we give estimators $\hat \pi$, $\hat P$ and $\hat Q$ of the parameters of our model, namely $\pi$, $P$ and $Q$.
-We prove that there are consistent for the infinity norm when the average degree is of order $\log n$ or higher.
+Note that Theorem~\ref{theorem} is a straightforward consequence of the work of \cite{Verzelen}.
+Our methods from Sections~\ref{sec:link-pred} and~\ref{sec:colab} could be easily applied using your favorite clustering algorithm and we have decided to work with this recent SDP method for our simulations.
+In this section, we give estimates $\hat \pi$, $\hat P$ and $\hat Q$ of the parameters of our model, namely $\pi$, $P$ and $Q$.
+We prove that they are consistent for the max norm when the average degree is of order $\log n$ or higher.